renmengye/div-norm/README.md

 * Download the datasets [Set5, Set14, BSD200](https://github.com/huangzehao/Super-Resolution.Benckmark).
 Create a folder named "sr_data" and put uncompressed datasets as subfolders in it.
 Note that our code depends on ```h5py```, ```cv2```.

-* Generate the training data by running ```gen_sr_data.m``` in Matlab (we used matlab's imresize function to generate training data which is named as, e.g., "data_X4.h5" in folder "sr_data").
+* Generate the training and testing data by running ```gen_sr_data.m``` in Matlab (we used matlab's imresize function to generate training data which is named as, e.g., "data_X4.h5" in folder "sr_data").
 You can easily modify the script to use your own training or testing data.

 * Run the following command to train and test the model.
 Please refer to the documentation in the beginning of file for more on the configurations.